Active-duty Navy mother arrested, accused of ‘horrific’ abuse of her newborn twins

 Medical personnel determined the baby had a spiral fractured femur caused by non-accidental trauma.
 The baby was transferred to Mary Bridge Children’s Hospital in Tacoma, whose doctors found 11 fractured ribs and a fractured collarbone, police said in a news statement released on Tuesday.

 The woman then told Mary Bridge staff that the other twin also had a swollen leg, police said.
-The other baby was examined and found to have to a fractured femur, five rib fractures, two broken clavicles and a torn sublingual frenulum (the piece of mucous membrane connecting the underside of the tongue to the bottom of the mouth).
+The other baby was examined and found to have a fractured femur, five rib fractures, two broken clavicles and a torn sublingual frenulum (the piece of mucous membrane connecting the underside of the tongue to the bottom of the mouth).

 Medical staff said the mother showed “no emotion or concern about her babies having horrific broken bone injuries and no emotion” about the children being placed in protective custody by police and Child Protective Services, police said.